Part 5: Stress – the invisible saboteur of gut and immunity

 • Supporting the nervous system with calming herbs

-• Feeding the gut-brain axis with magnesium
+• Feeding the gut-brain axis with B vitamins and magnesium

 • Soothing the gut lining with marshmallow